 Here are a few considerations (of many) when it comes to keeping those “dinosaurs” at bay:

 Don’t let the dinos sabotage your M&A program

 In a bit of creative foreshadowing, Nedry kept a photo of J. Robert Oppenheimer—father of the Manhattan Project and the atomic bomb—taped to his computer monitor.
 Don’t let that happen to you or your M&A program.
-Download Ensunet’s free pre-/post-merger integration IT checklist.
+Download our free M&A IT Playbook & Integration Checklist.
 Or contact us today for a free, no-obligation consultation with one of our friendly subject-matter experts.
 We’ll help you keep those dinosaurs at bay.